utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 1. Access the [UTokyo Account User Menu](https://utacm.adm.u-tokyo.ac.jp/webmtn/LoginServlet).
 2. Sign in with your UTokyo Account username (10-digit Common ID) and password if prompted.
 3. Click "multi-factor authentication setting" in the left menu.
 4. Read the MFA instructions carefully, and find "Use MFA" at the bottom of the page.
 Answer "Yes" and click "SAVE".
+{:.mfa-initial-procedure}

 ### Step 2: Set Up the First Verification Method
-{:#initial-first}
+{:#initial-first.mfa-initial-step-heading}

 <!-- 「本人確認方法」は"verification method"を採用 -->